knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestDocuments.md

 ## Create, retrieve, update and delete documents

+Document is the top level entity in the text repository.
+A document can represent any physical document like a page or multiple pages, and contains all text files (plain text, xml, etc.) that describe this document.

 ### Create document
 When creating the following document with a `POST` to [`/rest/documents`](- "#createEndpoint"):